open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Each kinds of metric instrument has its own semantics, briefly described as:

-- Counter: metric events of this kind _Add_ to a value that you would sum over time
+- Counter: metric events of this kind _Add_ to a value that is summed over time
-- Measure: metric events of this kind _Record_ a value that you would average over time
+- Measure: metric events of this kind _Record_ a value that is aggregated over time
 - Observer: metric events of this kind _Observe_ a coherent set of values at an instant in time.

 An _instrument definition_ describes several properties of the